mistergarrison/lightspeed/lightspeed.md

 *   **Visual Design & Level of Detail (LOD):** The rendering of units must adapt to the camera's zoom level for visual clarity and performance.
-    *   **Detailed View (Zoom Level >= 3):** When the camera is zoomed in to level 3 or higher, Units are rendered as small, glowing motes of light (simple circles in PixiJS), matching the color of their parent Sun.
-The number of visible circles orbiting a Sun must exactly equal the unit count for that Sun.
+    *   **Detailed View (Zoom Level >= 2.5):** When the camera is zoomed in to level 2.5 or higher, Units are rendered as small, glowing motes of light (simple circles in PixiJS), matching the color of their parent Sun.
+The number of visible circles orbiting a Sun must exactly equal the unit count for that Sun (capped at 50 for visual clarity).
-    *   **Simplified View (Zoom Level < 3):** When the view is zoomed out below level 3, individual unit sprites must be hidden.
+    *   **Simplified View (Zoom Level < 2.5):** When the view is zoomed out below level 2.5, individual unit sprites must be hidden.
 The presence of units is indicated solely by the numerical display above the Sun.
 *   **Default Behavior (Orbiting):** When not under a command, Units produced by a Sun will form a chaotic, swirling cloud of light motes around it, up to a Sun's capacity.
 The movement should be random and swirly, not rigid circular